MicrosoftDocs/azure-devops-docs/docs/pipelines/release/environments.md

   Instead, you must model this as a single environment with parallel deployment to multiple sites (typically by using [phases](../process/phases.md)).

-* **Multiple test environments to test the same application** - Having one or more release definitions, each with multiple environments intended to run test automation for a build, is a common practice.
+* **Multiple test environments to test the same application** - Having one or more release pipelines, each with multiple environments intended to run test automation for a build, is a common practice.
   This is fine if each of the environments deploys the build independently, and then runs tests.
   However, if you set up the first environment to deploy the build, and subsequent environments to test